CarlijnQuik/File-Manager-App/REPORT.md

 It does so by integrating Google Drive, internal and SD card files into one UI.
 In this way, the user can search for files in all places at once and open or download files to view them or edit them with applications on their phone that support the file type.*

+### Resources
+The most important resources used can be found in RESOURCES.md.

 #### Screenshot of most important UI
 <img src="https://cloud.githubusercontent.com/assets/22945709/22566235/5df4aa78-e98b-11e6-8f82-c365e129b37f.png" width="300">